 Which could only mean one thing: the town hadn't remained peaceful for long.

-"This is Meryl Stryfe, currently on the scene with Vash the Stampede in the city of Stelvia, while the Grisham Gang attempts to claim another bounty – "
+"This is Meryl Stryfe, currently on the scene with Vash the Stampede in the city of Stelvia, where the Grisham Gang is attempting to claim their biggest bounty yet – "

-The shorter of the two Insurance Girls – Reporter Girls? that really didn't have the same ring to it – was currently speaking into a microphone while absolute chaos reigned behind her.
+The shorter of the two insurance girls – because "reporter girls" didn't really have the same ring to it – was speaking into a microphone with somewhat uncharacteristic unflappability while absolute chaos reigned behind her.
 Her partner, Millie Thompson, kept an enormous camera trained on her as she spoke.
 Vash had only a moment to admire the two girls' chutzpah in the face of such danger before yet another hail of bullets sliced the air just behind him, prompting him to run for his life.

 The antics had attracted a crowd of onlookers, many of whom could be seen either snapping pictures, jeering at the bounty hunters, or (if they were females in the age bracket of twelve to forty) declaring their undying love for Vash the Stampede.
 In addition to being a fugitive from the law, Vash was also something of a television celebrity, and his escapades were closely followed by much of No Man's Land's TV-watching populace.
 Although his hair was black as pitch now, it was impossible to miss the outlandish spikes and red coat that Vash the Stampede was said to always boast on his person.

-"The Grisham Gang is closing in now," Meryl reported to the rapt audience that was only implied in the gleaming face of the camera lens.
+"The Grisham Gang is closing in now," Meryl reported to the folks watching at home, an invisible – yet no less invested – audience.
 "They're armed to the teeth.
 Vash is outnumbered.
 Will he be able to get out of this one?"

 The crowd behind her screamed out in the affirmative.